ItsZiling/.cfg/README.md

-# Systemd Services to Enable
-- Hyprpaper
-- Hypridle
-- Waybar

-# Packages
+# Window Manager
-- Pipewire and WirePlumber
-- Pavucontrol
+- oxwm by tony (currently using and testing how it feels)

 # Font
 - Jetbrains Mono (Also the Nerd font for icons)